MotherZucker.com

 IF YOU HAVEN'T EVER APPLIED: Go ahead and apply.
 Yes, it might be devastating to apply and not be accepted, but who knows, you might be accepted on your first try.
 However, it is an expensive process, so if you think you are not a very good candidate, pick only a few schools at which you have a reasonable chance of being accepted.

 IF YOU'VE APPLIED, HAD INTERVIEWS AND BEEN REJECTED: Contact those schools and ask them to go over your file with you.
-Most schools will tell you exactly what you need to improve in order to increase the likelihood of being accepted the next time you apply.
+If you had an interview, some schools will tell you exactly what you need to improve in order to increase the likelihood of being accepted the next time you apply.
+Please note that they will almost never do this if you did not get an interview as the rejected applicant pool is far too large.

 IF YOU'VE APPLIED AND HAD NO INTERVIEWS: Consider a special masters program, retake the MCAT, apply to different schools more suited to your academic achievements, consider moving to another state, consider foreign medical schools, consider DO schools, consider PA schools, consider the RN/NP pathway.